PRE-SCHOOL | Holiday Club |

 Times and Activities

-Our Pre-School is open for 38 weeks each year, for five mornings a week from 9.00 - 12.45.
-Initially the children are offered two or three sessions but additional sessions may be offered when available.
-(Four sessions per week of 3¾ hours makes up the 15 hours of free education which 3 & 4 year olds are entitled to.)
+We are now closed.
+Our Pre-School is open for 38 weeks each year, for five mornings a week from 9.00 - 12.00.
+Initially the children are offered two or three sessions but additional sessions may be offered when your child has settled.
+(Five sessions per week of 3 hours makes up the 15 hours of free education which 3 & 4 year olds are entitled to.)

-The children are provided with a drink and biscuits/fruit, served using a canteen system, mid session.
+The children are encouraged to bring in fruit for snacks and are provided with a drink and biscuits/fruit, served using a canteen system, mid session.

 Drinking water is available at all times.